hrlblab/CircleSnake/README.md

 Contact: [ethan.h.nguyen@vanderbilt.edu](mailto:ethan.h.nguyen@vanderbilt.edu).
 Feel free to reach out with any questions or discussion!

 ## Abstract
-Circle representation has recently been introduced as a "medical imaging optimized" representation for more effective instance object detection on ball-shaped medical objects.
-With its superior performance on instance detection, it is appealing to extend the circle representation to instance medical object segmentation.
 In this work, we propose CircleSnake, a simple end-to-end circle contour deformation-based segmentation method for ball-shaped medical objects.
 Compared to the prevalent DeepSnake method, our contribution is threefold:

 (1) We replace the complicated **bounding box to octagon contour** transformation with a computation-free and consistent **bounding circle to circle contour** adaption for segmenting ball-shaped medical objects;